Smoothed Differential Privacy: Smoothed Differential Privacy

 \end{theorem}

-\subsection{formal definition of smoothed DP}
+\subsection{Formal definition of smoothed DP}

-With the database-wise privacy parameter $\delta_{\epsilon,\calM}(x)$ defined in the last subsection, we now formally define smoothed DP, where the worst-case ``ground truth'' distribution of every agent is allowed to be any distribution from a set $\Pi$, on top of which Nature adds random noises to generate the database. \begin{definition}[\textbf{\boldmath Smoothed DP}] Let $\Pi$ be a set of distributions over $\calX$.
-We say $\calM:\calX^{\nagent}\to\calA$ is $(\epsilon,\delta,\Pi)$-smoothed differentially private if,
+Armed with the database-dependent privacy profile $\delta_{\epsilon,\calM}(x)$, we now formally define smoothed DP, where the worst-case ``ground truth'' distribution of every agent is allowed to be any distribution from a set of distributions $\Pi$, on top of which Nature adds random noises to generate the database.
+We would like to note again that $\Pi$ is a parameter for smoothed analysis instead of the mechanisms $\calM$.
+The smoothed analysis only controls how the database $x$ is generated.
+The adversaries of smoothed DP will have the same prior knowledge as the adversaries of DP. \begin{definition}[\textbf{\boldmath Smoothed DP}] Let $\Pi$ be a set of distributions over $\calX$.
+We say $\calM:\calXs\to\calA$ is $(\epsilon,\delta,\Pi)$-smoothed differentially private if,